-A study at Bradley was undertaken to identify best practices for using Sakai in teaching and learning.
-The goal of the research was to develop recommendations for effective teaching using Sakai as a course supplement.
+A study at Bradley was undertaken to identify best practices for using Canvas in teaching and learning.
+The goal of the research was to develop recommendations for effective teaching using Canvas as a course supplement.
 A related goal was to increase student achievement and mastery of course material.

 Faculty and staff from several disciplines met bi-weekly to research and discuss effective teaching.
 Relevant articles on best practices and effective teaching principles were examined.
 Presumed effective teaching principles and practices were identified and tested in the classroom, and final recommendations were drafted at the study’s end.